David Berg: The Children of God/The Family (1968–1994)

-David Berg, along with his wife and children, founded the organization known as the Teens for Christ, operating out of Light Club coffeehouse in Huntington Beach, California, in 1968.
-While in California, after receiving strong resistance from local churches due to his followers picketing them, he took the whole group of 40–100 people "on the road."
-It was while they were camped in Louis and Clark Park that a news reporter first called them "The Children of God."
+Berg and his family founded the organization Teens for Christ, operating out of the Light Club coffeehouse in Huntington Beach, California, in 1968.
+While in California, after encountering strong resistance from local churches due to his followers picketing them, he took the whole group of 40–100 people on the road.
+It was while they were camped in Lewis and Clark Park that a news reporter first called them "The Children of God".

-In the mid-1970s, Berg began preparing his followers for a "revelation" he had about "Flirty Fishing" or winning important, influential men through prostitution.
+In the mid-1970s, Berg began preparing his followers for a "revelation" he had about Flirty Fishing, or winning important, influential men through prostitution.

-In 1975, after letting everyone know via one of his letters that his mistress, Maria (Karen Zerby), gave birth to a so-called "Jesus baby" (as his cult called babies born within the cult), Berg changed the name to "The Family of Love" or "The Family."
-Eventually in 1991, this was changed to "The Family International."
+In 1978, in an attempt to deflect public concern over some of his more controversial policies, Berg changed the name to the "Family of Love".
+In 1991, this was changed to "The Family", and in 2004 it was changed again to "The Family International".

 Berg lived in seclusion, communicating with his followers and the public via nearly 3,000 "Mo Letters" ("Mo" from his pseudonym "Moses David") that he wrote on a wide variety of subjects.
 These typically covered spiritual or practical subjects and were used as a way of disseminating and introducing policy and religious doctrine to his followers.
-Berg's letters admonished the reader to "love the sinner but hate the sin."
+Berg's letters admonished the reader to "love the sinner but hate the sin".
 His writings were often extreme and uncompromising in their denunciation of what he believed to be evil, such as mainstream churches, pedophilia laws, capitalism, and Jews.

 Death and legacy

-Berg had been in hiding since 1971 and died in November 1994 in Portugal.
+Berg, who had been in hiding since 1971, died in November 1994 in Portugal.
 He was buried in Costa de Caparica, and his remains were cremated.

-After his death in 1994, his wife Karen Zerby (also known as Maria Berg) led The Family, and there were 6,000 adults and 3,000 children as members of The Family worldwide, in 50 countries.
+After his death in 1994, his wife led The Family, and there were 6,000 adults and 3,000 children as members of The Family worldwide, in 50 countries.
 There were investigations of The Family for child abuse and prostitution in Argentina, France, Spain, Australia, Venezuela, and Peru.